 Minor excisions and biopsies are performed on Mondays in the clinic are under attending supervision as credentialed.
 Minor surgeries will include excision of nevi, cysts, other skin lesions, and closed nasal reductions.
-Approximately 5 excisions are scheduled weekly.
 Approximately 45 patients are seen in the Plastic Surgical Clinics weekly and 40 patients weekly in the Hand Clinic at the Nassau University Medical Center.
 An average of 25 patients is seen in the Burn / Wound Clinic twice weekly.